-In our testing we saw a wide range in battery life amongst the models we tested.
+In our testing we saw a wide range of battery lives amongst the models we tested.
 If you normally use your speaker for a few hours of lounging on the patio or next to the pool then battery life won't be much of an issue.
-If you want your speaker to power your friends through an all night beach party, then you'll need to make sure it has a battery that is up to the task.
-Refer to the graph below to find out how each model fared in our real life maximum battery life test.
+If you want your speaker to power your friends through an all-night beach party, then you'll need to make sure it has a battery that is up to the task.
+Refer to the battery life section of our review to find out how each model fared in our battery life testing.

 Step 4: Do You Need a Microphone?

 Some Bluetooth speakers include a built-in microphone.
 Any model with a microphone will allow you to turn any phone call into a public conference call.
 We tested this feature on the models that offer it and found it to be of a similarly low quality across the board, low enough that we generally would have preferred to just use the speakerphone function on our phones, so we definitely wouldn't consider this a selling point.